Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/r_cft_system_reqs.md

 title: "System requirements"
 linkTitle: "System requirements"
 weight: 150
---- The following are the system requirements for {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+---The following are the system requirements for {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ## About the {{< TransferCFT/axwayvariablesComponentShortName  >}} environment